HNSS-US/IDEs/GitHub/GitTutorial.md

 fatal: your current branch &apos;master&apos; does not have any commits yet
 <font color="#8AE234"><b>james@T420</b></font> <font color="#729FCF"><b>~/DelTech $</b></font> </pre>
 **5. Now adding changes**
-*(Notice: Notice, there is no response.
-Also, I had a lot of files and this took a few seconds. this method adds everything in the directory and below to git.)*
+*(Notice: There is no response after running this command.
+Also, I had a lot of files and this took a few seconds.
+Here the ".", adds everything in the directory and below to git.)*
 <pre><font color="#8AE234"><b>james@T420</b></font> <font color="#729FCF"><b>~/DelTech $</b></font> git add .
 <font color="#8AE234"><b>james@T420</b></font> <font color="#729FCF"><b>~/DelTech $</b></font> </pre>
 **6. Repeating *git log* and *git status* is the same as before.**